-A maximum of sixty credit hours with a grade of C or higher will be accepted for transfer into the b.
-Admission Requirements to the B.A.
-Program

-B.A. program, provided credits are from accredited colleges, have not already been used for a Bachelor's degree or higher and are applicable to the B.A. degree.
+A maximum of sixty credit hours with a grade of C or higher will be accepted for transfer into the B.A. program, provided credits are from accredited colleges, have not already been used for a Bachelor's degree or higher and are applicable to the B.A. degree.
 Of accepted transfer credits, only fifteen may be in a student's area of concentration.
 Acceptance of transfer credits is at the discretion of the Academic Dean.
 There is a six-year time limit from entry into the program for completion of the degree requirements.